Higher analytic stacks and GAGA theorems: Introduction

-\begin{rem*} Theorems \ref{thm-intro:GAGA-1} and \ref{thm-intro:GAGA-2} above are stated for the absolute case in complex geometry, while for the relative case in non-archimedean geometry.
-The proof for the relative case in complex geometry would be more involved because Stein algebras are not noetherian in general.\personal{It would require a formalism of algebraic stacks relative to complex analytic spaces analogous to \cite{Hakim_Topos_1972}.
-We omit this consideration because we do not need it in our subsequent works.} \end{rem*}
+\begin{rem} The two theorems above are stated for the absolute case in complex geometry, while for the relative case in non-archimedean geometry.
+The proof for the relative case in complex geometry would be more involved because Stein algebras are not noetherian in general. \end{rem}

 \paragraph{\textbf{Related works}}

 In the classical sense, complex analytic stacks were considered in \cite{Behrend_Uniformization_2006}, and non-archimedean analytic stacks were considered in \cite{Yu_Gromov_2014,Ulirsch_Geometric_2014} to the best of our knowledge.